-- e the non-stick spray to coat the baking sheet. - ce the water, sugar, corn syrup and cream of tartar in the - pan and heat the mixture until it starts to boil. - the mixture boil, stirring constantly, until it reaches about 300 °C. In the mixture onto the greased baking tray. - ow the mixture to cool and harden and then use a knife to loosen heet of sugar glass and pop it out carefully from the edge.
+- 1. Use the non-stick spray to coat the baking sheet. - 2.
+Place the water, sugar, corn syrup and cream of tartar in the saucepan and heat the mixture until it starts to boil. - 3.
+Let the mixture boil, stirring constantly, until it reaches about 300 °C. - 4.
+Pour the mixture onto the greased baking tray. - 5.
+Allow the mixture to cool and harden and then use a knife to loosen the sheet of sugar glass and pop it out carefully from the edge.

-sure you read THIS: Sugar glass is hygroscopic, which means a attracts water, so it will soften soon after being made.
-You have a it really quickly, or it's more like rubber than glass!
+Make sure you read THIS: Sugar glass is hygroscopic, which means that it attracts water, so it will soften soon after being made.
+You have to use it really quickly, or it's more like rubber than glass!